2017 vote of no confidence in the government of Mariano Rajoy: Aftermath

 Unidos Podemos's motion of no confidence became the third since the Spanish transition to democracy to be defeated, after the unsuccessful 1980 and 1987 ones.
 It was also the first motion of no confidence in Spain not to be tabled by the main opposition party at the time, a feat that would be repeated three years later when Vox registered their own motion on the government of Pedro Sánchez.

 Despite its defeat, both Unidos Podemos and PSOE hinted during the debate at the possibility of a future understanding that could see them both working in a joint motion in the future.
 Such an invitation was offered by Iglesias who, during a reply to PSOE's spokesperson José Luis Ábalos, stated that Podemos would "commit [themselves] with the new PSOE in search of an alternative majority" and urged the Socialists to "work together on a motion of no confidence".

-Eventually, one such motion would be tabled by Sánchez in May 2018 after the unveiling of a court ruling that found the PP to have profitted from the illegal kickbacks-for-contracts scheme of the Gürtel case and confirmed the existence of an illegal accounting and financing structure that ran in parallel with the party's official one.
+Eventually, one such motion would be tabled by Sánchez in May 2018 after the unveiling of a court ruling that found the PP to have profitted from the illegal kickbacks-for-contracts scheme of the Gürtel affair and confirmed the existence of an illegal accounting and financing structure that ran in parallel with the party's official one.
 The motion would be successful, leading to the downfall of Rajoy's government and the election of Pedro Sánchez as new prime minister.